Wisterdy/AssetWatch/README.md

 ## Getting started ##
 1. git clone the repository
 2. Require a proper IDE to run the application such as Springtool, Netbeans, or Eclipse.
-3. Download the frontend using from this repository https://github.com/mwomack117/AssetWatch-front
+3. Download the frontend or backend orginal repo from this repository https://github.com/AssetWatch

 ## Usage ##
 1. run the the backend on IDE as a Maven Project